Martin-ITT/MS1-Martin-s-Grill/README.md

 1. I am a customer who compares prices with other restaurants so I am always looking for a menu page.

 1. I am a culinary student looking for a part time position in a restaurant and I'd like to know how can I apply here.

+1. I often use social media to find more details about company so I am looking for connections there.

 ## Design process